moryba/Design-an-Enterprise-Data-Management-System/README.md

 ## Process

-Create an Enterprise Conceptual Model that provide a holistic view of data in these three systems
+- Create an Enterprise Conceptual Model that provide a holistic view of data in these three systems

-Design the draft version of the Enterprise Data Catalog by documenting the metadata in an Excel spreadsheet.
+- Design the draft version of the Enterprise Data Catalog by documenting the metadata in an Excel spreadsheet.

-Profile the data to identify 3 data quality issues.
+- Profile the data to identify 3 data quality issues.
 Create a document that lists each data quality issue, its description, and a suggested remediation strategy for each.

-Design a data quality dashboard that will report on the issues you’ve identified above plus at least 1 more issue that you foresee might occur in the future.
+- Design a data quality dashboard that will report on the issues you’ve identified above plus at least 1 more issue that you foresee might occur in the future.

-Based on what you’ve read about SneakerPark’s systems and business model, sketch out a proposed MDM implementation architecture, and write a detailed explanation of why you chose this specific approach.
+- Sketch out a proposed MDM implementation architecture, and write a detailed explanation of why you  chose this specific approach.

-You will define a set of matching rules that will be used by SneakerPark's MDM Hub to match item and customer entities between the company's different systems.
+- Define a set of matching rules that will be used by SneakerPark's MDM Hub to match item and customer entities between the company's different systems.

-Write a paragraph discussing what data governance roles and responsibilities will be necessary to oversee this new Data Management initiative.
+- Write a paragraph discussing what data governance roles and responsibilities will be necessary to oversee this new Data Management initiative.